ballerina-platform/ballerina-lang/docs/tutorials/custom-client-connector.md

 ```

-Any variables declared at the connector level are visible to all actions.
-The lifetime of the connector also defines the lifetime of the variables and they are of course local to each connector instance.
+Any variables declared at the connector level is visible to all actions.
+The lifetime of the connector also defines the lifetime of the variables and they are local to each connector instance.

-The structure of an action definition is as follows:
+The structure of an action definition is as follows.

 ```
 [ActionAnnotations]